 Claiming your personal power as an entrepreneur is an important skill to develop, especially when it comes to handling challenges.
 However, as women, we often aim to please and put our personal power aside.
 Sometimes, we don’t even know we’re doing it.

 Understanding personal power is key to developing your skills as a leader, mastering your mindset, and being more self-assured in your decisions.
-Personal power is creating inner strength, confidence, and competence. on-making capabilities.
+Personal power is creating inner strength and growing your confidence in your decision-making capabilities.
 In this article, I’ll walk you through the main types of personal power and how you might be giving it away.
 By the end, you’ll know how to reclaim your power and how to use it to make empowered decisions in both your life and business.

 What is personal power?